Solar Panel Shading Problems & Solutions

 Shading and String Voltage: Throughout the day, the string voltage constantly varies due to changes in temperature, solar irradiance, and shading; this is where standard inverters can struggle to find the true maximum power point under these constantly changing conditions.
 When partial shading occurs, the power-voltage (P-V) curve of the solar panel becomes more complex, often exhibiting multiple peaks (local maxima), making it harder for the inverter tracker (MPPT) to find the optimum voltage.

-Shade Detection: Some inverters have shade detection algorithms that dynamically adjust the operation of the MPPT (maximum power point tracker) due to voltage fluctuations from shading.
-These advanced, shade-aware inverters can scan the P-V curve to identify the new (global) maximum power point rather than settling on a less optimal local maximum.
-By operating at a slightly different point on the P-V curve, the inverter can avoid the performance drop when shaded cells restrict the current flow through a string.
-By dynamically adjusting the string voltage, the inverter can generate the maximum power under all conditions.
+Shade Optimisation Setting: Some inverters have shade detection algorithms that dynamically adjust the operation of the MPPT (maximum power point tracker) to find the optimum voltage when shading occurs.
+These inverters have a setting that enables the MPPT to scan the PV voltage every few minutes to find the new (global) maximum power point rather than using a less optimal local maximum point.
+By operating at a slightly different voltage level on the P-V curve, the inverter can avoid the additional performance drop when shaded cells restrict the current flow through a string.
+By continuous monitoring and dynamically adjusting the string voltage, the inverter can generate the maximum power under shaded conditions.
+Inverters with shade optimisation features include Goodwe, Sungrow, GE, Fronius and SMA.

 Summary - Avoid shading wherever possible.